codelibs/intaste/docs/02_architecture/process-flow-design.md

 ## Summary

-Assera's search processing flow combines LLM-based intent understanding and answer generation with Fess fast search and SSE real-time updates for a user-friendly design.
+Intaste's search processing flow combines LLM-based intent understanding and answer generation with Fess fast search and SSE real-time updates for a user-friendly design.
 Future enhancements like re-search, conversation history utilization, and re-ranking will provide even more advanced search experiences.